All Episodes

 Okay.

-When you look at the debris field, what you do is you determine where the course of the aircraft, it was flying on a heading of 071 crew at 13,700 feet when this event occurred.
+When you look at the debris field, what you do is you determine where the course of the aircraft, it was flying on a heading of 071 true at 13,700 feet when this event occurred.

-When the event happened, and what I'm going to say happened was a missile approaching
+When the event happened, and what I'm going to say happened was a missile approaching from the left low front of the aircraft did a hard left turn.

-Turned hard left and detonated in front of and below the left wing tip.
+It was approaching almost perpendicular, slightly below the left wing, turned hard left and detonated in front of and below the left wingtip.

 The reason I say that is that there's debris in the first part of that debris field that should never be there if it was only a center wing tank explosion.

-That debris Wingtip antenna debris off the left.
+That debris is wingtip antenna debris off the left, there's an HF antenna on each wing.

 Wingtip.